suttacentral/suttacentral/README.md

 Our project is using [ArangoDB](https://www.arangodb.com/) on the back-end.
 In the development mode it exposes port 8529 on the localhost.
 You can access its web interface on <http://127.0.0.1:8529>.

-In the code that is running in the docker containers you can access the database on the adress `sc-arangodb` on the same port.
+In the code that is running in the docker containers you can access the database on the address `sc-arangodb` on the same port.

 In the development mode: